 Who Should Apply?

 If you are a sophomore or junior in the natural sciences, math, or computer science at Ithaca College with a GPA over 3.0, and you have a strong desire to continue your education in graduate school programs in these fields, then you should consider applying for a Goldwater Scholarship.
 Your entire application will be reviewed internally by a committee of faculty in the STEM disciplines (science, technology, and mathematics).
 Ithaca College is limited in the number of applicants it can nominate to be sent forward to the Goldwater Foundation.
-You will be notified by the committee by December 15 if you have been nominated.
-If you are nominated, you will need to submit your final completed application to the Goldwater Foundation by February 1, 2013.
+You will be notified by the committee by October 13th if you have been nominated.
+If you are nominated, you will need to submit your final completed electronic application by November 10th.

 How to Apply